EmpanS/kMeans-From-Scratch/README.md

 # Machine Learning Algorithms from Scratch

-This is just-for-fun project where I implement differnet machine learning algorithms from scratch.
-A while ago, I decided to start implementing machine learning algorithms from scratch to get a better understanding of how they work.
+This is just-for-fun project where I implement different machine learning algorithms from scratch.
+A while ago, I decided to start implementing machine learning algorithms to get a better understanding of how they work.
 See each specific folder for how to run the algorithms.

 ## Content
 This project currently contains the following: